Giuliongo/Dell8940Hackintosh/README.md

 # 4) Put macOS in the key :

-You wil have to create a folder named "com.apple.recovery.boot" and place the two files previously downloaded (BaseSystem.dmg and BaseSystem.chunklist).
+You wil have to create a folder at the root named "com.apple.recovery.boot" and place the two files previously downloaded (BaseSystem.dmg and BaseSystem.chunklist).

+After that, copy my EFI folder at the root;

+# 5) Mapping your USB Port :